jamesec/jamesec.github.io/o/browsers.md

 [Why is LibreWolf marked as broken?](https://librewolf.net/docs/faq/#why-is-librewolf-marked-as-broken)
 - It is possible that Apple Silicon users see their recently downloaded LibreWolf flagged as broken or unsafe by the OS.
-- This happens because we do not notarize the macOS version of the browser: we don't have a paid Apple Developer license and we don't want to support this signing mechanism that is put behind a paywall without providing significant gains.
+- This happens because we do not notarize the macOS version of the browser: we don’t have a paid Apple Developer license and we don’t want to support this signing mechanism that is put behind a paywall without providing significant gains.
 - You can remove the quarantine attribute from the Application using this command:
 `xattr -dr com.apple.quarantine /Applications/LibreWolf.app`